 I was trying to establish a milk supply, so taking a break was not an option.
 After looking online, I found info-graphics about finding the right fit.
 But, what I found online did not ring true for me.
 All of the information (and even likely your lactation consultant) will say that your nipple should not touch the tunnel of the flange.
 The problem with this is you will pick a flange that’s too big.
 This allows your nipples to swell in to fill the available space.
 When I went to a smaller size, it made a huge difference in my comfort and my output!

 When choosing a flange, you need to make sure your nipple has some space around it when you put them on.
 If it is getting smashed in there, it’s definitely too small.
 The best product I used was Pumpin Pal flanges.
 They have a set made with silicone and they angle down.
 The angle allows you to sit in a more relaxed position while your milk continues to empty into the bottles.
-I also found that putting a tiny amount of coconut oil on my nipples helped.
+I also found applying coconut oil on my nipples helped with comfort.

 Your body needs to produce oxytocin to start the flow of milk – also called a letdown.
 Finding an activity to do while pumping can help distract you from focusing on how much milk is coming out.
 I used to put a baby blanket over my chest to keep my mind off of it and watch something funny, play a video of my baby (if I was away from home), or listen to music while browsing my phone.
 I noticed once I started doing this, that I pumped more milk.
 A watched pot won’t boil.
 If you are obsessing over how much milk is coming out, you likely will not get as much milk.
 I also would like to mention that your pump output is not necessarily a reflection of your milk supply.
 Please always keep in mind – breast pumps are not as effective at removing milk as a nursing baby.

 A quick note about the suction setting – more suction does not always equal more milk.
 In fact, pain while pumping can prohibit the flow of milk.
-I recommend bumping up the suction until it starts to feel uncomfortable and then take it back down one notch.
+I recommend bumping up the suction until it starts to feel uncomfortable and putting it down one notch.

 All pumps are not created equal.
 You will get more milk if you use a double electric breast pump.
 There are open and closed system pumps.
 A breast pump with a milk barrier is known as a closed system because it’s ‘closed off’ from the milk.
 The barrier prevents milk from overflowing and getting into the pump mechanism.

-Thanks to the Affordable Care Act, insurance companies must cover the cost of a new breast pump for each pregnancy a woman has.
+Thanks to the Affordable Care Act, insurance companies must cover the cost of a new breast pump for each pregnancy you have.
 There are likely some restrictions and you will need to choose from a curated list.
 Check with your insurance company for more details.

-Having the right accessories can also greatly improve your pumping experience.
+The right accessories will also greatly improve your pumping experience.
 I am not being paid to recommend any of these products.
 They are simply the things I couldn’t do without while I was pumping.
-Click on the company name to take you to the product.

-– Pumpin Pal flanges – these were by far the best things I ever discovered!
-The silicone is a game changer.
+– Pumpin Pal flanges – these were by far the best flanges I ever discovered!
+Their silicone set is a game changer.

 – Pump lubricant/coconut oil.
 I would put a bit of coconut oil on my nipples before and after pumping.